PooyehA/Deep-LASI/docs/source/documentation.rst

    The GUI of Deep-LASI can be started from the MATLAB command window and consists of 6 subwindows for data processing and analysis.

-The GUI of Deep-LASI before load any experimental data consists of a main window this 6 integrated sub-windows for analyzing the data and 1 menubar for handling the data reading, the settings of the program, and simulating single-molecule data.
+The GUI of Deep-LASI before load any experimental data shows the Main-GUI together with 6 integrated sub-windows for analyzing the data and 1 menubar for handling the data reading, the settings of the program, and simulating single-molecule data.

 Menu bar
 ~~~~~~~~~~~~~~~~~